 The Law School and the University frequently re-evaluate the mix of language training courses and tools offered to students.
 To assist us in that process we ask that students interested in foreign language training contact firstname.lastname@example.org to let us know where your interests lie and which of our offerings you have considered.

-NYU School of Law offers a Spanish for Lawyers course for the Spring 2014 semester.
+NYU School of Law offers a Spanish for Lawyers course for both the fall and spring semesters in AY 2014-2015.
 While this is a two credit class, credits will not count towards the law degree nor the GPA.

 Course description: Please see the course description and requirements to be elegible for the class here.